apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

    * Skywell-27 post-thruster-disabling door
    * Gate to the back half of the Homestead, in Splinterlands
    * Largeish Eridian doors in Pyre of Stars
+   * Entrance to Timothy's hideout in The Spendopticon
    * A couple doors from DLC6
  * Other Additions:
    * Slot Machines